Bowery/crosby/README.md

   ```
 - Support more than just gcc.
 This would make npm install a hell of a lot faster
 - Better Logging
+- Detect false alarms (files being added).
+Right now if a source has some of the files with the same md5 sum then it will likely grab the wrong project form the cache.